20 Red Edible Berries and Non-Edible Ones You Need to Know

 2. Mountain Ash (Sorbus americana)

-Mountain ash is a small, deciduous tree or shrub that thrives on higher altitudes, especially on rocky slopes.
-It’s common in the northeastern states and in Canada.
+Mountain ash is a small, deciduous tree or shrub.
+It thrives on higher altitudes, especially on rocky slopes.
+It’s common in the northeastern states and Canada.
+These plants need a lot of sun and rich soils.

 3. Barberries (Berberis species)